 To incrementally update the selected feature subset S, it is necessary to find the features more representative for discriminating the new instances from its current surrounding.
 That is to say, it is fundamental to find those instances which are key to select the new representative features.

-In the following we propose a concept called Incremental Key Instance Set which composes of part of the seen instances so far which are undistinguished by the original features subset S.
+In the following we propose a concept called Incremental Key Instance Set which composes of part of the seen instances so far which are undistinguished by the original feature subset S.

 Definition 1.
 Given U, S, ∆U, then the “Incremental Key Set” of S, denoted by ∆IS, is defined as follows.

-∆IS={xi∈U|∃xn+j∈∆U s.t. xSi=xSn+j,yi≠yn+j}∪{xn+j∈∆U|∃xi∈U s.t. xSi=xSn+j,yi≠yn+j
+∆IS={xi∈U|∃xn+j∈∆U s.t. xSi=xSn+j,yi≠yn+j}∪{xn+j∈∆U|∃xi∈U s.t. xSi=xSn+j,yi≠yn+j}

 Incremental Key Instance Set ∆IS composes of such instances which have the same feature values on S but the different labels, which means that the features in S could not distinguish the new instances from its current surrounding and then some new features should be added. ∆IS plays the key role to find the new features.

+Usually, the conditional entropy H(Y|S) is used to measure the significance of S. Here the feature subset S functions as a random variable.
+HYS=0 means that the selected feature subset S could definitely distinguish all the instances so far.
+The larger HYS is, some more instances could not be distinguished by S.

+Theorem 1: For the selected features subset S, we have HYS=0 on US∪∆US-∆Is, which implies

+The selected features subset S can completely separate datasets other than Incremental Key Instance Set ∆Is.

 A function that measures the significance of the feature according to the criterion of the "Max-Relevance and Min-Redundancy" is then proposed based on Increment Key Instance Set.
 Since Increment Key Instance Set is far less than all the seen instances so far, it greatly reducing the computation, time and space consumption when updating feature selection.

 Definition 2.
-Given U, Y, F and S, for every k∈S and t∈S, the significance degree of xk with respect to Y and S is defined as follows.
+Given U, Y, F and S, for every k∈S and t∈S, the significance degree of xk with respect to Y and S on ∆Is is defined as follows.

-Sig(xk,S,Y)=IY;xk-1|S|t∈SNI(xk;xt).

-3.3 Stop criterion

-Many of the previous stop criterion for MI based feature selection algorithms are to select top K. One main advantage of this approach is that it is easy to determine the number of selected features.
-But its shortcoming is obvious, that is, there is no enough reason to believe that the selected K features could completely distinguish all the instances.
-In this paper we would like to propose a stop criterion which avoids this shortcoming.

-Usually, the conditional entropy H(Y|S) is used to measure the significance of S. Here the feature subset S functions as a random variable.
-HYS=0 means that the selected feature subset S could definitely distinguish all the instances so far.
-The larger HYS is, some more instances could not be distinguished by S.

-The mutual information of the selected feature subset S is IY;S=HY-H(Y|S).
-The relationship between mutual information and conditional entropy is as follows .

-If HYS=0, then IY;S=H(Y)

-Once IY;S is equal to or very close to the information entropy of Y, the selected feature subset S could almost distinguish all the instances.

-The stopping criterion of I-mRMR is then set as follows:

-I(Y;S)=HY
+Sig∆IS(xk,S,Y)=IY;xk-1|S|t∈SNI(xk;xt).

-3.4 Incremental feature selection
+3.3 Incremental feature selection

 In this subsection, we present the incremental feature selection algorithm when a set of new instances arriving.
 I-mRMR is designed in algorithm 2.